 Vueti Navakavu, Fiji

 The locally managed marine area (LMMA) of Vueti Navakavu is located on Fiji's main island of Viti Levu, approximately 13km west from the capital city of Suva, on the Muaivusu Peninsula.
-Designated in 2002, the marine area is managed by the clan (yavusa) of Navakavu that totals about 600 people and comprises three villages, namely Muaivusu, Nabaka, Waiqanake, and two settlements, Namakala and Ucuinamono.
+Designated in 2002, the marine area is managed by the clan (yavusa) of Navakavu.
+This clan has a population size of approximately 600 people and comprises three villages; namely Muaivusu, Nabaka, Waiqanake, and two settlements; Namakala and Ucuinamono.
 The area is a traditional fishing ground or customary fishing rights area, which are known locally as qoliqoli, and covers 19.1km2.
 Within this area is the marine reserve, a no-take zone, of 3.8km2, which comprises about 20% of the total qoliqoli area.
 The main habitat types are submerged and barrier coral reefs, mudflats, seagrass and algal beds, mangroves, macroalgal and rubble areas and a blue-hole lagoon.
 Fishing is the major source of income in the area, although some revenue is also generated through agriculture.

 The blue-hole area is a unique habitat harboring a wide range of fish species across all trophic levels and including various invertebrate species.
 The blue hole provides breeding and spawning areas, a bleaching resistance zone and fishing restrictions.
 The MPA has clearly stabilised coral reefs.
 There are also significant differences in the fish biomass in MPA compared to the harvest area, and likewise food fishes biomass are significantly greater in MPA than adjacent areas.